 Assessment and record-keeping

-Planning for assessments is another key objective of creating a benchmark of effective teaching.
-Keeping in mind the aims, objectives and core values of the educational system the assessments are planned.
-The planned objectives have to match the level of the students’ abilities.
+Planning for assessments is another key objective of creating a benchmark for effective teaching.
+Trainers must keep in mind the aims, objectives, and core values of the educational system, and the assessments are planned.
+The planned objectives have to match the level of the student's abilities.